-Northern Stage is a regional non-profit Actors’ Equity LORT-D professional theater in White River Junction, Vermont with a mission to change lives, one story at a time.
+Northern Stage is a regional non-profit LORT-D professional theater company located in White River Junction, VT with a mission to change lives, one story at a time.
 We actively engage our audiences with world-class productions and extensive educational and outreach programs and serve more than 50,000 community members each year.

 Founded in 1997 by Brooke Ciardelli, Northern Stage has since become the preeminent year-round theater company in the region, offering professional productions of world premiers, classics, and musicals.
 In 2013, the Board of Directors engaged a new leadership team to galvanize Northern Stage for its next stage of evolution.
-Led by Producing Artistic Director Carol Dunne and Managing Director Eric Bunge, this new team has illuminated Northern Stage’s impact on its community with a firm commitment to intimate engagement.
-Now, more than 35,000 audience members walk through our doors each season, and each year, more than 4,000 students of all ages explore the world of theater in our educational programs.
+Led by Producing Artistic Director Carol Dunne and Managing Director Eric Bunge, this new team illuminated Northern Stage’s impact on its community with a firm commitment to intimate engagement.
+In 2018, Irene Green became the Managing Director, and Eric Bunge stepped into the new position of Special Projects Manager to help support the company in its new phase of growth and development.

 With a commitment to the development of new work for the American theater, Northern Stage launched New Works Now in 2014.
-The program is extraordinarily successful with world premieres continuing to Off Broadway and beyond.
+The program has been extraordinarily successful with world premieres continuing to our main stage, Off-Broadway, and beyond.